mohammedalqi/anabul-app/README.md

   - .dockerignore
   - Dockerfile
   - requirements.txt
--  Create a project on Firebase
+-  Create a project on Firebase and activate authentication with Google.
 -  Cloud Storage Browser page
    - Create bucket
    - Name your bucket : "-----"